chrispyfrey/Decimal_Hours/README.md

 ### Output

-The number of hours in the period converted to base ten to two decimal places
+The number of hours in the period converted to base ten to two decimal places.
+Decimal places are truncated, not rounded.